Meetings are a necessary evil, especially when working remotely.

 Let’s look at an example:

-Let’s say I just got a call from the Big Boss that a deliverable that was just sent out to the entire workforce had a fairly glaring typo in it.
+Let’s say I got a call from the Big Boss that a deliverable just sent out to the entire workforce had a fairly glaring typo.
 Let’s say my team member Sam was responsible for sending that out.

 What do I want Sam to think?
-I want her to think about how she can solve the problem and what can be done to try to prevent similar errors in the future.
+I want her to think about how she can solve the problem and what can be done to prevent similar future errors.

 Now that I’ve thought about that, it is time to draft a brief message to start the process: